opencast/opencast-docker/README.md

 * `ORG_OPENCASTPROJECT_DB_VENDOR` Optional
   The type of database to use.
 Currently you set this to either `HSQL` or `MySQL`.
 The default is `HSQL`.
 * `ORG_OPENCASTPROJECT_DB_DDL_GENERATION` Optional
   Specifies whether to Opencast should create the database tables or not.
-Defaults to `true` in case of `HSQL` and `false` otherwise.
+It defaults to `false`.
+In case of `HSQL` it is always set to `true`.

 ### HSQL